Unboxed-Software/solana-course/content/token22-metadata.md

 }
 ```

-The function `createUpdateAuthorityInstruction` updates the authority of a token-metadata account and returns an instruction that will do so.
+The function `createUpdateAuthorityInstruction` returns an instruction that updates the authority of a token-metadata account.

-this function takes 4 params as an input:
+This function takes four parameters:
   - `metadata`: the metadata account address.
   - `oldAuthority`: the current authority that can sign to update the metadata
   - `newAuthority`: the new authority that can sign to update the metadata
-  - `programId`: the SPL Token program Id (in this case it will be the token22 program Id)
+  - `programId`: the SPL Token program Id (in this case it will be the Token Extension program Id)

 ```ts
 export interface UpdateAuthorityInstructionArgs {